aschuma/aws-ec2-socks-proxy/README.md

 * Clone the project
 * Change directory into the cloned project by using the `cd` command.
-* Copy `env.py_template` to `env.py` and update the values for the SSH key name and AWS region in the newly created file.
+* Copy `config.ini_template` to `config.ini` and update the values for the SSH key name and AWS region in the newly created file.
 * Create a virtual Python environment: `python3 -m venv venv`.
 * Activate the environment: `source venv/bin/activate`